gahfy/chilindoweather/README.md

 This architecture is relevant as components are separated so anybody is able to work on specific task and a task is not depending on other one.

+### Model Architecture

+There are two packages for models:

+* **api**: which are pojos.
+They are exactly the same as JSON response from OpenWeatherMap API.
+As there is no documentation about it on OpenWeatherMap, each field is considered as nullable.

+* **weather**: those are models instantiated with API models, and which provide display methods, to be used in layout with DataBinding.

 ### UI Architecture

 The UI Architecture of the application (Activities, Views and Presenters) consists in three layers: